mattybohan/vintage-classifier/README.md

     A web application was developed that allows users to:

-    * Classify an image of a vintage dress by decade
+    1. Classify an image of a vintage dress by decade
-    * See recommendation of similar dresses found on Etsy
+    2. See recommendation of similar dresses found on Etsy

-2. Explanation
+### 2. Explanation

-3. Code
+### 3. Code

-4. Installation
+### 4. Installation

-The following
+The following modules are required:

+1.